unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 #### `Choose` for expressing nondeterminism

-We can use abilities to generate all possible values chosen from a list:
+We can use abilities to choose nondeterministically, and collect up all results from all possible choices that can be made:

 ```unison
 ability Choose where